maryash/maryash.github.io/135/labs/lab_09.md

     Coord3D pos = {0, 0, 100.0};
     Coord3D vel = {1, -5, 0.2};

-    move(&pos, &vel, 2.0); // struct pos gets changed
+    move(&pos, &vel, 2.0); // object pos gets changed
     cout << pos.x << " " << pos.y << " " << pos.z << endl;
     // prints: 2 -10 100.4
 }
 ```
-Notice that we are not passing anything by reference: We pass the *address*, `&pos`, and the function manipulates the original struct `pos`,
+Notice that we are not passing anything by reference: We pass the *address*, `&pos`, and the function manipulates the original object `pos`,
 because it knows its address in the memory.

 ## On dynamic memory allocation